andrewrgarcia/andrewrgarcia/README.md

 ---

 <sub>
-🐧 Blorbo Frostingson is my own original creation.
+🐧 Blorbo Frostingson — a persistent totem across my project ecosystem.
-He’s the unofficial mascot of my projects across FUR Labs, Moxi, and whatever I’m building next.
+If you see Blorbo, you’re awake.
 </sub>